tinuzz/wp-plugin-trackserver/README.md

 downloaded from outside Wordpress.
 Requests for downloading tracks need to have a cryptographic signature that only Wordpress can generate.

-## What GPX namespaces are supported for GPX import (via HTTP POST)?
+## What GPX namespaces are supported for GPX import (via HTTP POST or upload via backend)?
 Only http://www.topografix.com/GPX/1/1 at the moment.

 ## Is it free?